datawrapper/api/README.md

 ##### Linking npm packages into unit tests

-If you'd like to run the unit tests with a linked npm package, mount it as a readonly Docker volume, add a volume to the docker compose call in the Makefile target `test-run` like this:
+If you'd like to run the unit tests with a linked npm package, mount it as a readonly Docker volume in the Makefile target `test-run` like this:

 ``` makefile
 test-run:  ## Run command specified by the variable 'cmd' in the testing node container